Tour Dates: Saturday 26th June – Monday 12th July 2021 (Entebbe to Entebbe)

 DAY 1: Arrival Entebbe

-Arrive at Entebbe International Airport and transfer to our accommodation.
-If arrival times allow, we will do some relaxed birding around our accommodation.
+Arrive at Entebbe International Airport and take the short transfer to our accommodation.
+After having settled into our rooms, we will then do some relaxed birding around our accommodation or the nearby Botanical Gardens.
 Overnight Lodge near Lake Victoria

 DAY 2: Mabamba Swamp